madwolf-personal/ComfyUI-Save-Video-Compare/README.md

 ### Backend (`nodes.py`)
 - `VideoPlayerNode.execute()` writes the incoming video to `ComfyUI/output/<filename_prefix>_<counter>_.mp4` using
-  `folder_paths.get_save_image_path`, then returns the saved path both as the node's `video_path` string output and via the `ui` payload so the frontend widget can pick it up immediately after execution.
+  `folder_paths.get_save_image_path`, then returns two outputs: the saved path as a `video_path` string, and the original `video` object passed straight through as a `video` output.
+It also sends the path via the `ui` payload so the frontend widget can pick it up immediately after execution.
+The passthrough output means you don't need a separate branch back to the original video source if you want to keep processing it after saving/previewing.

 ### Backend (`__init__.py`)
 - Registers an HTTP route, `GET /video_player/stream`, that serves the saved